CNR-ISMAR/iws/docs/geoportal/about_geoportal.rst

 The Geoportal is based on `Geonode <http://geonode.org/>`_ extended with customized dajngo apps and dedicated interfaces.

- 1. The Map Viewer and Composer id a native Geonode feature and providess an interactive and dedicated GUI for creating, managing and sharing multi-layered maps and for navigating and querying them.
-The complete list of supported functionalities is reported in Section `managing_maps“Managing Maps”.
+ 1. The Map Viewer and Composer is a native Geonode feature and provides an interactive and dedicated GUI for creating, managing and sharing multi-layered maps and for navigating and querying them.
+The complete list of supported functionalities is reported in Section `managing_maps “Managing Maps”`_.
  2. Differently, the I-STORMS Interactive Viewer is a specialized GUI which offers a simultaneous visualization and exploration of multiple forecast model outputs and monitoring sensor networks time-series.
 The I-STORMS Interactive Viewer represents the more characteristic GUI of the IWS and supports Open I-STORMS and Sea Storm Atlas functionalities.

 | There are three main types of resources that GeoNode can manage: